 Make an appointment to see a doctor if you have breathing problems, such as coughing, wheezing or shortness of breath.
 Breathing problems may be a sign of asthma, especially if symptoms seem to be getting worse over time or appear to be aggravated by specific triggers or irritants.

 If you have asthma, the inside walls of the airways in your lungs can become inflamed and swollen.
 In addition, membranes in your airway linings may secrete excess mucus.
 The result is an asthma attack.
 During an asthma attack, your narrowed airways make it harder to breathe and you may cough and wheeze.

 More than 250 workplace substances have been identified as possible causes of occupational asthma.
 These substances include:

 - Animal substances, such as proteins found in dander, hair, scales, fur, saliva and body wastes.

-- Chemicals, such as anhydrides, diisocyanates and acids used to make paints, varnishes, adhesives, laminates and soldering resin.
+- Chemicals used to make paints, varnishes, adhesives, laminates and soldering resin.
 Other examples include chemicals used to make insulation, packaging materials, and foam mattresses and upholstery.